 Identifying high-demand and growing industries or sectors (Strategy 7) will also open avenues for improving access to post-secondary credentials.
 Employer engagement is critical for this strategy, and having this dialogue with employers will make it easier for the workforce and education partners to identify recognized credentials.
-By clearly defining recognized post-secondary credentials, and improving the methods used to identify programs that result in industry-recognized credentials, ARIZONA@WORK will improve access to activities that lead to recognized post-secondary credentials and achieve greater training services results by increasing the quality and quantity of training programs listed on the state's ETPL.
-Participation by sector partnerships offers an additional advantage in the process to identify additional recognized credentials that directly benefit the Arizona economy.
-An additional entity that will be consulted in these discussions is the Arizona Board for Private Postsecondary Education.
+By clearly defining recognized post-secondary credentials, and improving the methods used to identify programs that result in industry- recognized credentials, ARIZONA@WORK will improve access to activities that lead to recognized post-secondary credentials and achieve greater training services results by increasing the quality and quantity of training programs listed on the state's ETPL.
+Participation by sector partnerships offers an additional advantage in the process to identify that will be consulted in these discussions is the Arizona Board for Private Postsecondary Education.
 This board provides a license to provide training for private providers of vocational training not already licensed by another entity, such as the Board of Nursing or the Motor Vehicles Division.

-Coordinating with Economic Development Strategies
+I) Coordinating with Economic Development Strategies